 Other fees and commissions are recognized as the related services are performed based on the contractual terms set with a customer.
+The Bank recognizes such income when control over the product or service is transferred to a customer.

 The following table describes the main products and services, other than services for financial intermediation, from which the Bank generates its revenue: